Definition and Interpretation

 The definition used in Connecticut for students with ED follows the definition contained in the federal IDEA.
 Connecticut General Statutes (C.G.S.)
 Section 10-76a defines the condition as follows:

-Emotional disturbance means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree, that adversely affects educational performance:
+Emotional disability means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree, that adversely affects educational performance:

 - an inability to learn that cannot be explained by intellectual, sensory or health factors;